Overview and Application Process

 The purpose of the Scholarly Concentration in Global Health is to train globally-minded physicians in the practice, research, and study of health and its determinants with the goal of equipping students to improve health equity worldwide through robust integration of global health throughout their undergraduate medical training.
 This concentration is designed to provide students with a more thorough experience in global health, aiding in identifying and experiencing global health in various contexts in order to demonstrate the breadth of the diverse ways in which one can engage in global health practice.

-No minimum requirements to apply, will be accepting students during the foundation phase only.
+No minimum requirements to apply, will be accepting students during the first year of foundation phase only.
 A maximum of five students per year will be accepted through a competitive application process in the fall of the MS1 year with Scholarly concentration activities to begin in the spring of MS1 year.

 Program Structure and Highlights

 - Attend at least two global health lectures or events per semester (six total in Foundation phase).
-A list of potential events, including the OIA Global Health Forum, IGHID Friday AM conference series, UNC School of Public Health lectures and other local events will be recommended.
+A list of potential events, including the OGHE Global Health Forum, IGHID Friday AM conference series, UNC School of Public Health lectures and other local events can be found on the OGHE website under resources.

-- Meet with assigned UNC SOM global health mentor to discuss focus of global health interests, needed support and plans for engagement.
+- Meet with assigned UNC SOM global health mentor at least twice in Foundation phase to discuss focus of global health interests, needed support and plans for engagement.

 - Meet with global health librarian to discuss initial ideas for scholarly concentration project or paper and begin literature review.

-- Participate in an international global health experience between MS1 and MS2 years of at least 4 weeks duration.
+- Participate in a global health related elective or research project between MS1 and MS2 years of at least 4 weeks duration.

-- Complete Foundations of Global Health Elective (GLBE 201/401) in conjunction with this elective, including OIA global health career module.
+- Complete Foundations of Global Health Elective (GLBE 201/401) in either Foundation or Individualization phase.

 - Complete a total 20 hours of community service related to vulnerable populations and global health (list of appropriate venues will be provided, or student may request approval for a given experience).